Optimization of factorization scale in QED Drell-Yan-like processes: Factorization scale choices

 \section{Factorization scale choices}

 There are known many ways to optimize the factorization scale choice, see e.g.~\cite{DiGiustino:2022ggl}.
 In the conventional scale setting (CSS) scheme, $\mu_F$ is chosen to be equal to the characteristic energy scale of the hard sub-process, for example, to the invariant mass of the final state lepton pair in Drell-Yan-like processes at the LHC~\cite{Anastasiou:2003ds} and to the muon mass for the muon decay spectrum~\cite{Arbuzov:2002pp}.
-However, this approach has a number of drawbacks: in some processes there may be more than one characteristic scale (e.g., in large-angle Bhabha scattering we have amplitudes both in $s$ and $t$ channels), the results can depend also on the choice of the renormalization scale and scheme.
+However, this approach has a number of drawbacks: in some processes there can be more than one characteristic scale (e.g., in large-angle Bhabha scattering we have amplitudes in $s$, $t$, and $u$ channels), the results can depend also on the choice of the renormalization scale and scheme.

 The method of the fastest apparent convergence (FAC) \cite{Grunberg:1982fw} exploits the notion of effective charges.
 A similar approach was also proposed by N.V.~Krasnikov~\cite{Krasnikov:1981rp}.
-The basic idea is that an effective charge can be associated with a given physical quantity, and higher-order corrections to the quantity can be absorbed by renormalization of that charge, so that the LO-corrected expression is equal to the sum of the LO and NLO corrections~\cite{Ingelman:1994nz}.
-In the case of differential distributions and if anomalous dimensions contribute to the physical quantity of interest, the FAC method suggests choosing the $\mu_F$ value which corresponds to the fastest convergence of the series of the results obtained in the LO, NLO, NNLO, and further approximations.
+The basic idea is that an effective charge can be associated with a given physical quantity, and higher-order corrections to the quantity can be absorbed by renormalization of that charge, so that the LL-corrected expression is equal to the sum of the LL and NLL corrections~\cite{Ingelman:1994nz}.
+In the case of differential distributions and if anomalous dimensions contribute to the physical quantity of interest, the FAC method suggests choosing the $\mu_F$ value which corresponds to the fastest convergence of the series of the results obtained in the LL, NLL, NNLL, and further approximations.